-When a motion that a bill that the bill be taken into consideration has been carried and no amendment of the Bill has been made or after the amendments are over, the Member in charge may move that the bill be passed.
+When a motion that a bill be taken into consideration has been carried and no amendment of the Bill has been made or after the amendments are over, the Member in charge may move for that the bill to be passed.
 After this motion is carried, the Bill is taken as passed so far as that House is concerned.

 PASSING IN THE OTHER HOUSE

 When a Bill is passed in one House, it is transmitted to the other House.
 It then goes through all the stages as in the originating House subsequent to its introduction.
 The House which receives the Bill from another House can, therefore, take either of the following courses

 - It may reject the Bill altogether.
 In such a case provisions of Art.108(1) (a) as to joint sitting may be applied by the President.

 - It may pass the Bill with amendments.
 In this case, the Bill will be returned to the originating House.
 If the House which originated the Bill accepts the Bill as amended by the other House, it will be presented to the President for his assent.
 If, however, the originating House does not agree to the amendments made by the other House and there is final disagreement as to the amendments between the two Houses, the President may summon a joint sitting to resolve the deadlock.